Polyethical/PrivacyPolicyForRoboticsScouterApp/README.md

         If you have any questions about this Privacy Policy, you may contact:
     </p>
     <p>
-        Email: gracelovestamara1@gmail.com
+        Email: your-email@example.com
     </p>
     <div class="footer">
-        © 2026 FTC Robotics Scouting
+        © 2026 FTC Team Explorer
     </div>
 </div>
 </body>